Pierce implemented PBIS during the 2011-2012 school year. PBIS stands for positive behavioral interventions and supports.

 There are three main components of PBIS.
 They are teaching appropriate behavior in common area settings, provide interventions when behavior expectations are not met, and recognizing students when behavior expectations are met.

-Be Respectful-some examples are following directions, keeping hands and feet to yourself, using appropriate language, and raising your hand.
+Peaceful Movement- keeping hands and feet to yourself, raising your hand.

 Students are expected to honor these core values in various school related settings including the buses, hallways, assemblies, cafeteria, restrooms, and the playground.